The Wreck of the Relationship: Production

 In an interview with Entertainment Weekly, Parks and Recreation actor Nick Offerman revealed that he had been recommended for the voice of Captain Bowditch by Mike Scully, a writer on both The Simpsons and Parks and Recreation.
 Offerman never before thought that he would play a role on The Simpsons as "They’re writing parts for Paul McCartney", and was delighted to be cast as a sailor, due to his interest in naval literature.

+Release

+Early in the episode, an elderly woman is shown giving the finger.
+On the Disney+ version, this gesture is censored.
+However, on the defunct Simpsons World streaming site, the gesture was shown uncensored.
+When the uncensored version is shown, the episode is given a parental rating of TV-MA, which is the only episode of the series with such a rating.

 Reception

 The episode received an audience of 4.27 million, the highest rated show on Fox that night.

 Dennis Perkins of The A.V.
 Club gave the episode a B−, stating “Homer’s journey in any good episode is funny and resonant because of the emotional realities involved, even if, the next time we see him, he has to learn the same lessons over again to drive the next plot.
 In fact, this infinite cycle is touching in its way, pointing out the futility of the Simpsons’ efforts, even as it rewards them for trying.
 The show's heart makes the struggle worthwhile, even if there's never going to be any real progress because of the world the show's set in.”

+Tony Sokol of Den of Geek gave the episode 2.5 out of 5 stars.
+He stated that the episode was not the worst but the best part was the couch gag.